duncanssmith/dka/README.md

 # dka
-A stack with nginx, mariadb, php8 and laravel8
+A stack with docker containers for nginx, mariadb, php8